-Supported by social media groups (and the soon-to-be-released BuyNothing app), more than 12,000 volunteers facilitate local gift economies across the world that benefit millions of participants.
+Supported by social media groups and the BuyNothing app, more than 13,000 volunteers facilitate local gift economies across the world that benefit millions of participants.
 Group members can give any gift that follows national and local laws, whether it’s a physical item or a gift of service to others (think gardening or repair work).
 Members can also freely ask for these gifts from others.

 How the Buy Nothing Project Started

 The Buy Nothing Project was started in 2013 by Rebecca Rockefeller and Liesl Clarkin on Bainbridge Island, Washington.
 The two friends got their inspiration from villagers in the Himalayas who rely on their own form of a gift economy to care for one another.

 They launched an experimental hyper-local gift economy in the form of a Facebook group called “Buy Nothing” in their own community.
 In two months, Buy Nothing became a social movement that grew to more than 4,000 members in 16 groups throughout the U.S. By the end of that year, there were 80 groups.

 By April 2022, the Buy Nothing Project had more than 5.3 million participants in 44 countries across the world, and its founders only expect more growth.